MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/enable-audit-tables.md

 ---
-title: Search Customer Service audit log in Microsoft Purview
+title: Search Customer Service admin log in Microsoft Purview
 description: View and search audited events in the Microsoft Purview audit log to track admin activity in your organization.
 author: lalexms
 ms.author: laalexan